dimikara/Restaurant-Reviews-App-Stage-1/README.md

-#### Project "Restaurant Reviews"

-## Project Overview
+## Project "Restaurant Reviews" - Overview

-In this project (**Restaurant Reviews**), I incrementally converted a static webpage to a mobile-ready web application.
+In this project, I incrementally converted a static webpage to a mobile-ready web application.
 I took a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for the users.

-### Specification
+## Specification

 I was provided with the code for a restaurant reviews website.
 This code had a lot of issues.
 It was barely usable on a desktop browser, much less a mobile device.
 It also didn’t include any standard accessibility features, and it didn't work offline at all.
 My job was to update the code to resolve these issues while still maintaining the included functionality.

 ---

-### How you can run this project
+## How you can run this project

 To run the project, download/clone the repository in your computer and follow the instructions below: